Flow Metrics for ITSM

 IT support and other customer service teams are uniquely advantaged in being able to produce accurate and fair contribution recognition, by introducing flow metrics.

-Contribution recognition aligns a team to achieving on their purpose of reliably meeting needs and expectations, and complementing the uplift, Activity Prioritisation is the way to provide support as effectively as possible.
+Contribution recognition aligns a team to achieving on their purpose of reliably meeting needs and expectations, and complementing the uplift, Activity Prioritisation enables teams to deliver support as responsively and effectively as possible.

 For manageability, the Focus Framework includes an important principle for support teams:

 All front-line support teams must have a maximum work-time beyond which teamwork or escalation is expected.
-Routine tasks that always take longer should be covered under a dedicated role that is exempt.
+Routine tasks that always take longer, and non-routine tasks, should be covered under dedicated functional roles that are exempt.

-Flow of activity is vital for the success of front-line support, in any support team.
+Flow of activity is vital for the success of front-line support in all support teams.
 It needs to be closely managed and assisted.
-To make a big difference beyond the call centre, managers cannot succeed alone.
+To make a big difference beyond the call centre, managers cannot succeed alone in coordinating flow.
 High performing self-managing teams, managerial assistance simply "by exception", and thorough continual improvement of knowledge and procedures is needed.
-That is what TOFT practices bring.
+That is what Flow Management practices bring

 Flow Monitoring is bundled in our TPM apps alongside Contribution Recognition, Team Together, Continual Procedural Improvement (with a CPI Register), and Quality & Security Protection for attentive inductee support.
 All are integrated with one another and use different types of activity flow metric.